 As a UNESCO World Heritage Site, Orkney has a charm that extends beyond its silent stones and historical whispers; it is a living, breathing community where traditional music flows as freely as the local ale.
 From the local craftspeople weaving tales into their work to the fishermen braving the waves for the day’s catch, the islands are a hub of cultural richness waiting to be explored.

-This article will take you through the stone-laden paths of Skara Brae, into the heart of ancient standing circles, and along the cliffs where seabirds call their haunting tunes.
+This comprehensive guide will take you through the stone-laden paths of Skara Brae, into the heart of ancient standing circles, and along the cliffs where seabirds call their haunting tunes.
 We will discover a land where the past is present, where Viking runes still whisper old tales, and where every fold in the land and waves at sea tell a story.
+At ConnollyCove, we believe in creating immersive travel experiences that connect you deeply with the culture and heritage of your destination.

 The largest of the Orkney Islands is Mainland Orkney, with an area of 523 square kilometres.
 This is the most developed and most populated one, where over 17,000 people live.
 Kirkwall is the largest town in Mainland Orkney.